 About A Study of Objects

 An important aspect of A Study of Objects is the act of painting the various objects.
 Painting requires close scrutiny, focused attention, and sincere and sustained interest from the artist.
-While the artist reads, conducts interviews, and researches the featured objects, the act of painting itself gives the artist a more intimate and visceral experience of the objects, getting the chance to ponder on the stories and contexts that the objects embody.
+While the artist reads, conducts interviews, and researches the featured objects, the act of painting itself gives the artist a more intimate and visceral experience of the objects, getting the chance to reflect on the stories and contexts that the objects embody.
 This translates to a richer body of knowledge and fuller pieces of work.

-About the Artist
+About the artist and writer